You are here

 In many cases a student takes courses at the local university abroad, as well as courses designed specifically for the program participants.
 Third-party providers often offer internships and service-learning opportunities for students.
 Third-party providers offer programs for the academic year, semester, summer (4-8 weeks) and, in some cases, winter or J-term programs.

-All programs are offered for college credit and a transcript from the third-party provider or the institution abroad is received at the conclusion of the program.
+All programs are offered for university credit and a transcript from the third-party provider or the institution abroad is received at the conclusion of the program.

 3. Exchange Programs